 Kat Lee, MA, RDT, CCLS is a drama therapist with additional training in working with medically compromised children and their families.
 She treats children, adolescents and adults at the Post Traumatic Stress Center in New Haven, CT, where she also assistant directs a trauma-centered, public health program for adolescents in the school system.
 She has completed postgraduate training with Kint and currently studies at the Institute for Developmental Transformations in NYC.
 Alongside Dr. Haen, she has published her work on integrating drama therapy with attachment theory in the Drama Therapy Review.

-Shanee Stepakoff, PhD, is a clinical psychologist and registered poetry therapist, and holds a MFA in creative writing.
+Shanee Stepakoff, PhD, is a clinical psychologist and registered poetry therapist, holds a MFA in creative writing, and is currently completing a second PhD, in English, at the University of Rhode Island, where in Spring 2021 she will teach an undergraduate course on The Short Story.
 She was the psychologist for the UN-backed war crimes tribunal in Sierra Leone for over two years.
 She also spent two years as psychologist/trainer for the Center for Victims of Torture, first in Guinea and later in Jordan.
 Additionally she has provided training and consultation to trauma treatment programs in Liberia, Cambodia, South Africa, and Zimbabwe, as well as in a variety of settings in the United States.
 Dr. Stepakoff is the author or co-author of nearly two dozen scholarly articles and book chapters, and has won several professional and literary honors.
-Dr. Stepakoff is a graduate of the two-year training program in Biblio/Poetry Therapy at St. Elizabeth’s Hospital in Washington, DC, is credentialed as a mentor/supervisor by the National Federation for Biblio/Poetry Therapy, has served on the Board of Directors of the National Association for Poetry Therapy, and was the 2019 recipient of NAPT’s Outstanding Education Award for leadership in advanced training programs and academic graduate studies in poetry therapy.
-She is an Adjunct Professor in the graduate program in expressive arts therapy at the California Institute of Integral Studies, and maintains a private practice in western Maine.
+Her first book, a collection of poems about the Sierra Leone Civil War, is due out from Bucknell University Press in June 2021.
+Dr. Stepakoff is a graduate of the two-year training program in Biblio/Poetry Therapy at St. Elizabeth’s Hospital in Washington, DC, is credentialed as a mentor/supervisor by the International Federation for Biblio/Poetry Therapy, has served on the Board of Directors of the National Association for Poetry Therapy, and was the 2019 recipient of NAPT’s Outstanding Education Award for leadership in advanced training programs and academic graduate studies in poetry therapy.
+She has taught poetry therapy courses in graduate programs at Lesley University and California Institute of Integral Studies and has been on the teaching faculty of the Kint Institute since Spring 2016.